-A second DUI conviction in Alaska is still a class A misdemeanor and carries jail, a fine, and license suspension.
+A second DUI conviction (also called "operating under the influence" or "OUI") in Alaska is a class A misdemeanor—as is a first-offense conviction—and carries jail, a fine, and license suspension.
 This article discusses the specific penalties you'll face if convicted of a second-offense DUI in Alaska as well as some factors that can increase these penalties.

 A DUI will be considered a second offense if the offender has a qualifying prior offense (such as driving or boating under the influence) within the last 15 years.

 Jail time.
 A second DUI conviction in Alaska carries 20 days to one year in jail.
 If approved by the commissioner of corrections, this time can be served under house arrest but this option requires the offender to also complete 160 hours of community service.

 Fines.
 A person convicted of a second DUI will pay a mandatory fine of $3,000 to $25,000.
 The court can also charge the offender up to $2,000 for jailing costs.